| SHOCKER NXT TROUBLESHOOTING - VISION | |

 Beam-break emitter overexposure:

-This occurs when the signal from the emitter eye is being detected despite a ball being loaded (which is supposed to "block" the signal), making the board think the chamber is empty.
-This prevents you from firing even though a ball is loaded.
+This occurs when the infrared light signal from the emitter eye is being detected despite a ball being loaded.
+The loaded ball is supposed to "block" the light signal, denoting a ball ready to fire.
+The overexposure problem involves the light being detected even though a ball is already loaded and the marker will not fire.
 This is generally caused by using small paint and/or combined with the ball rolling forward into the detents, or rolling back into the bolt face.

 · Reinstall the eyes, making sure they're properly positioned inside their grooves (straight up).